sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 * include - *Boolean* *optional*.
 The include attribute indicates whether the values provided for the referenced component are to be included are excluded from the region in which they are defined.
 * removePrefix - *Boolean* *optional*.
 The removePrefix attribute indicates whether codes should keep or not the prefix, as defined in the extension of codelist.
+* validFrom - *String* *optional*.
+A timestamp from which the set of values is valid.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
+* validTo - *String* *optional*.
+A timestamp from which the set of values is superceded.
+Values must follow the ISO 8601 syntax for combined dates and times,
 * timeRange - *Object* *optional*.
 A *[TimeRangeValue](#TimeRangeValue)* object.
 * values - Non-empty *array* *optional* of *String*s and *[SimpleComponentValue](#SimpleComponentValue)* objects.
 Only one of timeRange or values properties is allowed.